-Waiting for normality to resume still a year later, I was reminded of the Portuguese saying: ‘To stay watching the ships.’
+Back when I was waiting for reality to resume, I was reminded of the Portuguese saying: ‘To stay watching the ships.’
 It means to wait for something to happen, but it never does.
 I decided if I was going to stay watching, I’d do it in Comporta: a series of tiny beachfront villages flanked by rice paddies, pristine protected beaches and miles of sparkling ocean.

 Time is an abstract concept here, and that’s what keeps me coming back.
 Tour guides rock up half an hour late with a smile.
 Your food order arrives when it’s good and ready.
 And no matter.
 In-the-know explorers make the hour’s drive from Lisbon for a slice of truly slow travel, removing their watches to simply let the days pass.
 But once you’ve got your bearings, it becomes obvious this isn’t just another beach town.

 Clusters of whitewashed buildings stand crisp against cerulean skies.
 Deeply tanned locals smoke cigarettes outside a clutch of quiet bars and (excellent) seafood grills.
 A handful of boutiques peddle neon-hued children’s toys and blankets, boho lampshades and beach dresses.
 So far, so Portugal.
 But catch a glimpse at the price tags and you’ll actually look over your shoulder.
 Who’s buying this stuff?
 Who indeed.